allgreed/kasprowicz.pro/content/about.md

 > Make it personal.
 > ~ Quellcrist Falconer

 I have some expertise in programming computers.
 I can think; and write what I think; and speak what I wrote.
 I know how to do a few other things.
+Apparently I'm [an engineer](https://www.hillelwayne.com/post/are-we-really-engineers/) after all.
 And will learn whatever is necessary to get the job done.
 I hope by now you see know how missing the point "what *exactly* do you do" is.
 It just happened that so far I've used computers the most.

 > Never mind computers.
 Ira, the most sophisticated machine the human mind can build has in it the limitations of the human mind.
 Anyone who thinks otherwise does not understand the Second Law of Thermodynamics.
 > ~ Lazarus Long